Let me guess.

 I expect my hyper-backuptivity helped this article I wrote for Fast Company land me 600 email subscribers, be shared over 12,000 times and turned me into a case study for one of Jon Morrow's products. #legit

 …with the thoughts in your audience's heads.

 See, studies show we love it when people mimic us.
-I'm not saying you subconsciously revelled in your little brother's copycatting, but when waitstaff in a restaurant repeat your order in your exact words, they get a bigger tip.
+I'm not saying you subconsciously loved your little brother's copycatting, but when waitstaff in a restaurant repeated customer orders in your exact words, they get a bigger tip.

 When you use the exact words your audience uses in your writing, you resonate with them; you make them feel as if you're reading their minds.
 Before I released the Etsy eCourse, I surveyed my Etsy-loving audience for two things: